England

 The park provides a good balance between farming, conservation and recreation.
 Grazing farming livestock has been very important for the park's health for over 2,000 years.
 It helps control the height of the grass as well as keep the invasive species in check.

-The park is also accessible by a car and has many parking lots.
+The park is also accessible by car and has many parking lots.

 A downland or simply a down is an area of open chalk hills.
-It usually forms a steep escarpment at one side and is much more shallower at another side.
+It usually forms a steep escarpment on one side and is much shallower at the side.

 The lighthouse built in 1902 with the white chalk hills is considered to be one of the classic landscape images of Southern England.